-The 2010 Annual Meeting of Stockholders of Amicus Therapeutics, Inc. will be held at the offices of Amicus Therapeutics, Inc., located at 6 Cedar Brook Drive, Cranbury, New Jersey 08512 on Tuesday, June 15, 2010 at 9:00 a.m.
+The 2011 Annual Meeting of Stockholders of Amicus Therapeutics, Inc. will be held at the offices of Amicus Therapeutics, Inc., located at 6 Cedar Brook Drive, Cranbury, New Jersey 08512 on Tuesday, May 24, 2011 at 9:00 a.m.
 Eastern Daylight Time.
 The purpose of this meeting is to vote on the following:

-- 1. Elect four Class III directors as nominated by the Board of Directors each to serve a three-year term expiring at the 2013 Annual Meeting or until their respective successors have been elected, and one Class I director to serve a one-year term expiring at the 2011 Annual Meeting or until his respective successor has been elected. - 2.
+- 1. Elect two Class I directors as nominated by the Board of Directors each to serve a three year term expiring at the 2014 Annual Meeting or until their respective successors have been elected. - 2.
 Approve the Amended and Restated 2007 Equity Incentive Plan. - 3.
-Approve the Amended and Restated 2007 Director Option Plan. - 4.
-Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2010. - 5.
+Ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2011. - 4.
 Consider and act upon any other business that is properly presented at the meeting.